 - Never leave a person, child or a pet in a hot car.

 - Check regularly on how babies and toddlers, seniors, people taking mental health medications and people with heart disease or high blood pressure are doing.
-See the symptoms of heat stroke and heat exhaustion.

 - Share a fan.